brunoroque06/brunoroque06.github.io/_pages/chess.md

 How to Reassess Your Chess: Chess Mastery Through Chess Imbalances, by Jeremy Silman, 2010.

-The Method in Chess, by Iossif Dorfman, 2001.

 Mastering Chess Strategy, by Johan Hellsten, 2010.

-Small Steps to Giant Improvement: Master Pawn Play in Chess, by Sam Shankland, 2018.
+Chess Structures: A Grandmaster Guide, by Mauricio Rios, 2015.

-Dvoretsky's Endgame Manual, by Mark Dvoretsky, 2014.
+Dvoretsky's Endgame Manual: FastTrack Edition, by Mark Dvoretsky, 2021.

 ## My Immortal (... xD)